How To Grow Cannabis Outdoors: Complete Guide For Beginners

 Choose The Right Strain

 Any cannabis variety is capable of being grown in an outdoor environment, especially when harvested by experienced cultivators under suitable conditions.
-However, not every strain is capable of yielding equivalent results, as each type is better suited to a specific climate, season length, level of humidity, and other growing conditions.
+However, not every strain is capable of yielding equivalent results, as each type is better suited to a specific climate, growing season length, level of humidity, and other growing conditions.
 If you’re attempting an outdoor grow for the first time, consider getting a feminized or autoflowering cannabis strain to maximize your likelihood of successfully developing a healthy plant resulting in an abundant yield.

 Seeds Vs. Clones: What Do I Pick?